-According to CMS regulations, the agency will have the authority to deny or revoke a provider or supplier’s Medicare enrollment if it is determined that their enrollment is currently revoked under a different name, numerical identifier, or business identity, and the re-enrollment bar period has not expired.
+According to CMS regulations, the agency will have the authority to deny or revoke a provider or supplier’s Medicare enrollment if it is determined that their enrollment is currently revoked under a different name, a numerical identifier, or business identity, and the re-enrollment bar period has not expired.
 They can also face revocation of Medicare enrollment if they have shown an abusive pattern or otherwise fail to meet Medicare requirements.

 A provider or supplier’s enrollment may also be revoked if the provider or supplier has an existing debt that CMS has referred to the United States Department of the Treasury.
 Finally, revocation takes place if a provider or supplier is currently terminated, suspended, or otherwise barred from participation in a state Medicaid or any other federal healthcare program or their license is revoked or suspended in any state.

 The previous maximum enrollment bar was 3 years.
 The new CMS regulations increase that bar to 10 years, with some exceptions.
 Providers or suppliers may face prohibition from enrolling in the Medicare program for up to 3 years if their application is denied due to submission of false or misleading information, or omission of information.
 Providers or suppliers whose participation is revoked from Medicare for a second time can be barred from reentering the program for up to 20 years.